panaturbo/testrepo2/doc/arm/reference.rst

 ``QryRTTnn``
     This provides a frequency table on query round-trip times (RTTs).
 Each ``nn`` specifies the corresponding frequency.
 In the sequence of ``nn_1``, ``nn_2``, ..., ``nn_m``, the value of ``nn_i`` is the number of queries whose RTTs are between ``nn_(i-1)`` (inclusive) and ``nn_i`` (exclusive) milliseconds.
 For the sake of convenience, we define ``nn_0`` to be 0.
 The last entry should be represented as ``nn_m+``, which means the number of queries whose RTTs are equal to or greater than ``nn_m`` milliseconds.

+``NumFetch``
+    This indicates the number of active fetches.

+``BucketSize``
+    This indicates the number the resolver's internal buckets (a static number).

+``REFUSED``
+    This indicates the number of REFUSED responses received.

+``ClientCookieOut``
+    This indicates the number of COOKIE sent with client cookie only.

+``ServerCookieOut``
+    This indicates the number of COOKIE sent with client and server cookie.

+``CookieIn``
+    This indicates the number of COOKIE replies received.

+``CookieClientOk``
+    This indicates the number of COOKIE client ok.

+``BadEDNSVersion``
+    This indicates the number of bad EDNS version replies received.

+``BadCookieRcode``
+    This indicates the number of bad cookie rcode replies received.

+``ZoneQuota``
+    This indicates the number of queries spilled due to zone quota.

+``ServerQuota``
+    This indicates the number of queries spilled due to server quota.

+``ClientQuota``
+    This indicates the number of queries spilled due to clients per query quota.

+``NextItem``
+    This indicates the number of waits for next item, when an invalid response is received.

+``Priming``
+    This indicates the number of priming fetches performed by the resolver.

 .. _socket_stats: